plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 We believe, backed up by expert opinions including senior members of the LORA Alliance, that the only effective way to support AS923 is to utilise 16 channel gateways or allow investor/operators in densely populated areas to voluntarily operate on AS923.
+This is also in line with Jerm's Helium POC Roadmap.

 AU915 is better suited to the Australian environment / use cases and will allow for roaming on TTN and ThingsIX networks.
 These are likely to bring greater benefits than a single commercial operator